Design-Computing/Design-Computing.github.io/docs/week1.md

 1. Last thing: type `cd course` and then `./startup.bat` and press [enter] this will install some libraries and extensions that will make your life easier/more fun

 1. Now you're ready to start the lab for real!

+In the last hour we will familiarise ourselves with each bit of software we have installed and what purpose it serves in the course.
+After that we will cover how to write your lab books and push them to GitHub.

 #### Homework